 Feel free to play around with this blend.
 Add and subtract spices based on what you have, what you enjoy and how you’d like to use the za’atar.

 How to eat Za’atar?

 The most common way to enjoy za’atar is with a little bread and olive oil.
 Brush oil over the top of a pieces of flatbread and sprinkle za’atar over the top.
 Alternatively you can mix the oil and spice together and dip torn up bread pieces in the mixture.
 I recommend making your own za’atar manakish.
-It’s basically a Middle Eastern pizza made with pita-like dough and za’atar spinkled over the top.
+It’s basically a Middle Eastern pizza made with pita-like dough and za’atar sprinkled over the top.

 That being said, za’atar is an incredibly versatile spice.
-It goes well sprinkled over hummus, crackers, on top of salads, roasted veggies, meats, fish and more.
+It goes well sprinkled over hummus, crackers, on top of salads, roasted veggies, roasted chickpeas, meats, fish and more.
 I have a za’atar spiced pasta with chickpeas and spinach recipe that I am obsessed with!